 This manifestation is often witnessed during interventions when loved ones are worried about one’s drug use and reach out with concerns.
 At this point in their addiction, only a tiny fraction of excessive drinkers will admit they have a drinking problem and acknowledge the issues it is causing in their lives.
 This phenomenon explains why many individuals continue drinking until they reach a breaking point when they realize that the behavior is destructive and harmful to their lives.

-Helping Someone in Denial About Addiction Recover
+Helping Someone in Denial About Addiction Recovery

-group helping an addict in denial recoverDenial also plays a huge part in recovery because many addicts are unable or unwilling to invest in their future.
+Denial also plays a huge part in recovery because many addicts are unable or unwilling to invest in their future.
 When choosing drug use, many individuals are not weighing the future consequences of their actions.
 Instead, the positive feelings of drug use are clear and immediate, while the negatives of drug use are out of sight in the moment.
 Individuals who struggle with addiction choose drugs even though these choices often have dire consequences in the long term.
 In the presence of their drug of choice, and in the heat of the moment, individuals choose drugs because the unseen future benefits of healthy relationships, opportunities, and wellness are not immediate.

 At Boardwalk Recovery Center, we emphasize the importance of “playing the tape through” and thinking about how behaviors have consequences.
 Denying or pushing away consequences never solves the issue, it only prolongs the problem.

 To understand addiction requires understanding the logic and cognitive process of an addict.
 Denial is one of the main reasons why addicts keep using despite evidence of harm and negative consequences.
-Early in treatment and in recovery, emotions, especially anxiety, that are associated with thinking about life without drugs make denial an easy out.
+Early in treatment and recovery, emotions, especially anxiety, that are associated with thinking about life without drugs make denial an easy out.
 However, this denial in the moment only alleviates anxiety, giving it time to fester and continue intensifying.

 Beginning to acknowledge, accept, and admit the role that addiction plays in our lives can make recovery clear and the path of least resistance.
 Consider the first step of Alcoholics Anonymous: to admit that you have a problem and begin to seek out help.
 Unfortunately, denial is common among individuals struggling with addiction.
 While on the surface, denial is seen as a way to protect addicts from the emotional pain associated with drug use, it can be deadly if not stopped.